borisjoffe/btc/README.md

 Showing current rates
 ---
-Run `btc` by itself to show current rates from Mt Gox, CampBX, and Coinbase Sell/Buy.
+Run `btc` by itself to show current rates from Coinbase, CampBX, and Coinsetter.
 The CampBX price is bolded and in blue on \*NIX systems.

 All rates (in non-realtime mode) are retrieved asynchronously to speed up the program.
 However, I haven't added locks yet to deal with printing to stdout at the same time so the formatting may occasionally be a little bit messed up.
 Use `btc --no-async` to run it slowly with all formatting intact.

 Or use `btc --realtime <number of seconds>` to update the ticker continuously.
-If the number of seconds is left out, the default is every 10 seconds.
+If the number of seconds is left out, the default is every 300 seconds (5 minutes).

 ![Realtime BTC ticker in the command line](screenshot_2013-11.png)